 Global economic growth has been predicated on a model of increasing consumption and resource extraction, with catastrophic effects on the climate.
 While there was a brief decline in emissions in 2020 during the start of the pandemic, this trend sharply reversed in 2021.
-Out of 50 billion tons of carbon emissions released into the atmosphere in 2021, three quarters were produced by the burning of fossil fuels for energy purposes.7 While global emissions are still far above what is required to meet the 1.5°C temperature threshold enshrined in Paris Agreement and people are facing a cost-of-living crisis through rising energy costs, energy companies are making exorbitant profits.
-A total of 45 energy firms made an average of US\$237 billion a year in windfall profits in 2021 and 2022, meaning they exceeded average profits in the previous four years by over 10%.8
+Out of 50 billion tons of carbon emissions released into the atmosphere in 2021, three quarters were produced by the burning of fossil fuels for energy purposes.
+While global emissions are still far above what is required to meet the 1.5°C temperature threshold enshrined in Paris Agreement and people are facing a cost-of-living crisis through rising energy costs, energy companies are making exorbitant profits.
+A total of 45 energy firms made an average of US\$237 billion a year in windfall profits in 2021 and 2022, meaning they exceeded average profits in the previous four years by over 10%.

-- A Blueprint for Feminist Economic Justice, authored by Diyana Yahaya [ENGLISH, FRENCH, SPANISH] - A Brief on a Feminist Decolonial Global Green New Deal, authored by Bhumika Muchhala [ENGLISH, FRENCH, SPANISH] - A Brief on Human Rights & the Private Sector, authored by Sanam Amin [ENGLISH, FRENCH, SPANISH] Arabic translations of all three documents are forthcoming by February 2024. - 7 World Inequality Lab, World Inequality Report 2022, 2021. - 8 ActionAid & Oxfam, Big business' windfall profits rocket to "obscene" US\$1 trillion a year amid cost-of-living crisis; Oxfam and ActionAid renew call for windfall taxes, 2023.
+- 6 The conceptual framing for the Action Nexus is grounded in three key resources published in 2021: - A Blueprint for Feminist Economic Justice, authored by Diyana Yahaya [ENGLISH, FRENCH, SPANISH] - A Brief on a Feminist Decolonial Global Green New Deal, authored by Bhumika Muchhala [ENGLISH, FRENCH, SPANISH] - A Brief on Human Rights & the Private Sector, authored by Sanam Amin [ENGLISH, FRENCH, SPANISH] Arabic translations of all three documents are forthcoming by February 2024. - 7 World Inequality Lab, World Inequality Report 2022, 2021. - 8 ActionAid & Oxfam, Big business' windfall profits rocket to "obscene" US\$1 trillion a year amid cost-of-living crisis; Oxfam and ActionAid renew call for windfall taxes, 2023.